devbisme/WireIt/README.md

-# PadPainter Plugin
+# WireIt Plugin

-This PCBNEW plugin identifies pins that meet specified criteria and highlights the associated pads on the PCB.
+This PCBNEW plugin lets you add wires between pads on a PCB, delete them, and swap wires between pads.
-This is helpful for identifying sets of related pins when physically planning the layout of high pin-count packages such as FPGAs.
+This is helpful for physically connecting sets of related pins when doing the layout of high pin-count packages such as FPGAs.

 * Free software: MIT license